ra1028/VueFlux/README.md

 ### Subscription
 Subscribing to the store, returns `Subscription`.

 `Subscription` has a function `unsubscribe`.
-Can removing an observer function that subscribe to the store by executing `unsubscribe.
+Can removing an observer function that subscribe to the store by executing `unsubscribe`.

 ```swift
 let subscription = store.subscribe { action, store in